Bitcoin and Digital Banking – can this fit together?

-At the same time, there are several technology providers offering Private Blockchains.
+At the same time, several technology providers are offering Private Blockchains.
 These are “mini-Bitcoin” systems, where only the participants of the private blockchains can transact with each other.
 These Private Blockchains can be use-case specific or participant-specific — for example, private collateral management blockchains for big banks.
-Private Blockchains would work on the basis of permission, namely there would still be a central instance that will grant or remove memberships to respective blockchains.
+Private Blockchains would work based on permission, namely, there would still be a central instance that will grant or remove memberships to respective blockchains.
 These gatekeepers would thus have a potential revenue source or even provide new business models.

 The emergence of New Service Providers

 Every bank has either built or bought their “ledger” systems for managing huge numbers of standardized digital transactions.
 Middlemen are facilitating the ownership and flows of funds between banks.
 Both these bank “ledger” systems and middlemen are becoming obsolete.